9: The Hermit

 In some older Tarot decks, this card was "Time."

 Many hero myths have the hero traveling alone through some sort of wasteland, and he arrives on the other side a wiser person.
 This shows up in the Biblical account of the apostle Paul, who went off by himself to receive the full revelation of the gospel (Gal.
 1:12-18).
+He didn't try to learn about Christianity from people who were already Christians; he went directly to God (at that point in history, there was no New Testament, because Paul hadn't written it yet!).

 In the BOTA version of this card (above), the Hermit's headgear is in the shape of the Hebrew letter yod ( י ), which is the tenth letter of the Hebrew alphabet.
 If the Fool is considered to be the first card in the Major Arcana sequence, then this would be the tenth card.